bytebase/bytebase/backend/demo/data/next/README.md

 1. Supply `bytebase --port 8080 --data /var/opt/bytebase --demo next` to the Docker Command.

 # How to update demo data

+1. Demo data is using the dev build because our demo runs in dev mode.

 1. Start Bytebase with `--demo next`, and do whatever you want.